kwonchungli/kwonchungli.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I am a 5th year Ph.D. candidate in the ECE department of The University of Texas at Austin.
+Hi, I am a 5th year Ph.D. candidate in the ECE department of The University of Texas at Austin.
 I am very fortunate to work with my supervisor [Prof. Constantine Caramanis](http://users.ece.utexas.edu/~cmcaram/constantine_caramanis/Home.html) for my Ph.D.

 Before moving to Austin, I got a Bachelor's Degree at Electrical Engineering department, Seoul National University (SNU), Korea, in 2016.